krzysztof-magosa/blog/_posts/2016-01-16-first-steps-with-parsers.md

 Domain Specific Language or own format of configuration file?
 Then you need to know how to build parsers, and in this cycle of articles I will try to show you how to do that.

-When we say _parser_ we usually mean lexical analyser connected with actual parser which understands the grammar of language we would like to parse.
+And when we say _parser_ we usually mean lexical analyser connected with actual parser which understands the grammar of language we would like to parse.

 Commonly used toolset is: